PoisotLab/SimpleSDMLayers.jl/docs/src/examples/import.md

-# Importing your own data
+# Importing and exporting your own data

-It is possible to import your own rasters into a `SimpleSDMLayer` object.
-This requires defining a new type and two "helper" functions, which might seem a little bit convoluted, but helps *immensely* underneath in case you want to also *download* rasters from the web with different arguments.
+It is possible to import your own rasters into a `SimpleSDMLayer` object and to export `SimpleSDMLayer` objects to raster files.
 In this example, we will look at a data file produced by the *OmniScape* package, and which represents landscape connectivity in the Laurentians region of Québec.
 This example will also show how we can use the `broadcast` operation to modify the values of a raster.

+## Importing data

 ```@example temp
 using SimpleSDMLayers